MoeRichert-USDA/scinet-geospatial-site/sn_collections/_events/2022-8-29-Geospatial-Workshop-3.md

   * Determine where in your workflow the most time is spent
   * Flow chart: parallelization approaches
   * Choosing number of cores
-* SLURM jobs, nodes, and queues
+* SLURM jobs, nodes, and partitions

 A recording of this presentation and discussion summary notes will be made available here after the workshop is complete.